 Because it can make pastel ink (more by Peter V on the fountain pen network here) I immediately thought of mixing up some pastel pink (so out of character for me!) but sadly put a bit too much magenta in my little sample.
 So will have to wait for the bottle to arrive to pastelise this a bit more.

 I also mixed up a little brown, a touch of black with some white and got a lovely soft brown.
 Doesn’t scan well, but is very nice.
-I am now dreaming about an opaque turquoise ink and maybe a opaque yellow ochre one too.
-Sorry, I am a hopeless case – this is purely experimental extending of my tool kit.
-Just as well my palette is locked in hey?
+I am now dreaming about an opaque turquoise ink and maybe an opaque yellow ochre one too.
+Sorry, I am a hopeless

 But, if you want solid white lines stick with a gel or paint pen!